A hybrid discrete-continuum modelling approach to explore the impact of T-cell infiltration on anti-tumour immune response: Numerical simulations

 \paragraph{High immunoscore and emergence of hot tumour scenarios} Finally, as shown by the red regions on the bottom-right side of Fig.~\ref{fig:immunoscore}, for large values of $\alpha_\phi$ and $w_{\max}$, the value of the immunoscore is relatively high.
 In the framework of our model, this parameter range corresponds to the emergence of hot tumour scenarios.

 Sample dynamics of the numbers and densities of tumour cells and T cells for the values of $\alpha_\phi$ and $w_{\max}$ corresponding to the dotted pink square \textbf{4} in Fig.~\ref{fig:immunoscore} are displayed in the plots in Fig.~\ref{fig:evolTempsTOT}\textbf{(d)} and Fig.~\ref{fig:evolTempsHot}.
 When $\alpha_\phi$ is high enough, the larger amount of chemoattractant promotes the inflow of a larger number of T cells (see Fig.~\ref{fig:evolTempsTOT}\textbf{(d)}).
 Moreover, Fig.~\ref{fig:evolTempsHot} shows that, similarly to the altered-immunosuppressed tumour scenario, larger values of $w_{\max}$ facilitate the infiltration of T cells into the tumour.
-As the number of infiltrated T cells is larger, the immune action is more efficient than in the previous scenarios, and leads to a slightly decreased number of tumour cells.
+As the number of infiltrated T cells is larger than in the previous scenarios, the immune action is slightly more efficient and thus leads to a slightly decreased number of tumour cells (see Fig.~\ref{fig:evolTempsTOT}).

 \begin{remark} Although the specific colours of the regions of the heat maps in Fig. \ref{fig:immunoscore} can vary according to the values of the other parameters of the model, the behaviours of the spatial distributions of T cells and tumour cells in the case of hot, altered-immunosuppressed, altered-excluded and cold tumour scenarios remain qualitatively similar to those shown in Figs.~\ref{fig:evolTempsCold}-\ref{fig:evolTempsHot}.
 Moreover, the heat maps in Fig. \ref{fig:immunoscore}, as well as the plots in Fig.~\ref{fig:evolTempsTOT} and Figs.~\ref{fig:evolTempsCold}\textbf{(c)}-\ref{fig:evolTempsHot}\textbf{(c)} demonstrate that there is an excellent agreement between numerical simulations of the hybrid and continuum models.
 This testifies to the robustness of the computational results presented here and the biological insight that they provide. \end{remark}